Boxwork: Caves

 According to KellerLynn, "Boxwork is a speleogen, forming when bedrock between preexisting calcite veins were preferentially weathered away as the cave developed."

 Boxwork is commonly composed of thin blades of the mineral calcite that project from cave walls or ceilings that intersect one another at various angles, forming a box-like or honeycomb pattern.
 The boxwork fins once filled cracks in the rock before the host cave formed.
 As the walls of the cave began to dissolve away, the more resistant vein and crack fillings did not, or at least dissolved at a slower rate than the surrounding rock, leaving the calcite fins projecting from the cave surfaces.

-Some of the most extensive boxwork deposits in the world are found in Wind Cave, Wind Cave National Park in South Dakota, US.
-These boxwork deposits consist of calcite that precipitated in fractured host limestone.
+Some of the most extensive boxwork deposits in the world are found in Wind Cave, Wind Cave National Park in South Dakota, United States.
+These boxwork deposits consist of calcite, along with manganese and dolomite that precipitated in fractured host limestone.
 The limestone preferentially dissolved, leaving a crystalline calcite boxwork behind.
 Other outstanding examples occur in Cody Caves, Cody Caves Provincial Park in British Columbia, Canada.
-Boxwork can also be seen at Jewel Cave National Monument (near Wind Cave), and at Innerspace Caverns near Georgetown, Texas.
+Boxwork can also be seen at Jewel Cave National Monument (near Wind Cave), and at Inner Space Cavern near Georgetown, Texas, United States.